About the 2019 Blockchain Summer School

-In this first ever blockchain summer school to be held worldwide, this course/summer school will focus on educating students in blockchain technology to develop solutions within three focal industries.
-The participants will learn how blockchain technology is disrupting existing business models and will gain insights in paradigmatic changes occurring from economic, organisational, and computer science viewpoints.
-As a result, the participants will be able to develop their own, new value creating information systems, which are designed as decentralized autonomous systems.
-As learning outcomes, the participants will receive computer science, information systems, and business knowledge background in order to analyse existing business processes and their potential to convert them into blockchain-based solutions.
-In doing so, they will be able to co-create new blockchain-based systems, taking into consideration both cryptographic and economic aspects.
+In this fourth blockchain summer school organized by the European Blockchain Center, we will focus on educating students in blockchain technology to develop solutions within different industries.
+The participants will learn how blockchain technology is disrupting existing business models and will gain insights in paradigmatic changes occurring from economic, organisational and computer science viewpoints.
+As learning outcomes, the participants will be submerged into computer science, information systems, and business knowledge background in order to analyse existing business processes and their potential to convert them into blockchain-based solutions.
+In so doing, they will be able to co-create new blockchain-based systems, taking into consideration both cryptographic and economic aspects.